YJIT: Windows support lacking.

 However, RubyInstaller uses the msys2 version.
 This is my guess, but since many gems do not support Windows, an emulation layer like msys2 will eventually be needed for practical use.
 This is not going to solve this situation by making a request to Ruby itself.

-Updated by dsisnero (Dominic Sisneros) 28 days ago
+Updated by dsisnero (Dominic Sisneros) about 1 year ago

 Sorry my tone seemed to be complaining - I appreciate all the hard work being done and seeing that #18439 is being looked at eases my mind.
 I will try to contribute with some tooling to help ease the pain since I do use windows at work (unfortunately).

-Updated by aidog (Andi Idogawa) 22 days ago
+Updated by aidog (Andi Idogawa) about 1 year ago

 First, let me thank you for all your work!
 Ruby on Windows has helped me a lot over the years.
 Gems with C extensions used sometimes fail to install, but nowadays it works.
 Ruby Installer with MSYS2 actually works quite well.
 Of course, it would be nice, if MSYS2 wasn't necessary, but I believe most users care the most that for example gem install sqlite3 just works.